aws-samples/aws-secure-environment-accelerator/src/mkdocs/docs/lza-upgrade/preparation/validation.md

 yarn build
 ```

-To run the next commands you need to confirm you have valid temporary credentials to your management account as mentionned at the [beginning of this guide](./prereq-config.md#retrieve-temporary-iam-credentials-via-aws-identity-center).
+To run the next commands you need to confirm you have valid temporary credentials to your management account as mentioned at the [beginning of this guide](./prereq-config.md#retrieve-temporary-iam-credentials-via-aws-identity-center).

 ## Validating LZA configuration files